-Once you’re on the top, there’s so much to see and do, and something for everyone!
+Once you’re on the top of the Squamish Sea to Sky Gondola, there’s so much to see and do, and something for everyone!
 If you’re interested in hiking, you can hike up the mountain to the top or start your hike at the top.
 There’s extensive hiking terrain for all levels, and the trails are ranked in order of difficulty.
 If you’re an experienced hiker, the gondola is the gateway to all sorts of back-country experiences including the Shannon Creek watershed, Goat Ridge and many more.

 There’s also easily accessible trails that everyone can enjoy.
 The Panorama Loop is particularly lovely, with Alaskan Blueberry bushes and granite outcroppings.

-The facilities at the top of the gondola are excellent!
+The facilities at the top of the Squamish Sea to to Sky Gondola are excellent!
 There’s a great food and beverage area where you can enjoy a drink and the view at the same time, either indoors or outdoors.
 On our last visit, we enjoyed the irony of sitting beside two hikers, sweaty and tired from their climb up the mountain.
 They probably earned the view more than we did, but we enjoyed it nonetheless!